 Noticing a common theme here with these Apollo Twin Duo’s.
 They’ve been in almost every studio featured in this article so far!
 It makes sense, the preamp’s are superb.

 I’m imagining this person means business, there’s a lot going on for a small music studio.
 3 Lacie HD’s = high output (or large-scale sample hoarding).
 The reclaimed, stained timber top is a nice touch.
 Add the slide-out keyboard drawer and you have yourself a timeless looking space saver.
-With the addition of the plants this looks like the sort of place I could see myself spending some hours.
+With the addition of the plants, this producer studio is the sort of place I could see myself spending many hours in.

 10. A Quiet Place

-The crate of wax and turntable says this is the workstation of a die hard sampler.
+The crate of wax and turntable says this home studio setup is one of a die-hard sampler.
 The birch theme is a nice pairing with the view.
 This feels like a rustic cabin to me (rather than an apartment music studio), but is one of our favourite bedroom recording studio ideas .
 Illusion is everything.
 The Doepfer Dark Time and MS-20 combo makes me want to lock the door and pull up a chair immediately.